kuzanatoliy/questions/WCAG_TECHNIQUES/COMMON_FAILURES.md

 <details>
   <summary>What is a failure of Success Criterion 3.2.5 due to launching a new window when a user enters text into an input field?</summary>

-This document describes a failure that occurs when a new window is created in response to a user filling in a text field for other than error reporting.
+It describes a failure that occurs when a new window is created in response to a user filling in a text field for other than error reporting.

 **Procedure:**